 2. Get Your Spouse a Gift Just Because It's Thursday

-When you were first dating, it was likely nothing to drop your significant other a love note—or at least a love text.
+When you were first dating, it was like nothing to drop your significant other a love note—or at least a love text.
 But as time went on, the habit of surprising one another may have faded away.
 It's time, Masini says, to work surprises back into your schedule.
-"Sending love notes, flowers and gifts shows your partner that you appreciate him or her and it's not just rote," Masini explains.
-"It also shakes him out of any rut your partner has been in, and he or she will feel appreciated and he likes and will want to make sure you do too."
+"Sending love notes, flowers, and gifts shows your partner that you appreciate him or her and it's not just rote," Masini explains.
+"It also shakes him out of any rut your partner has been in, and he or she will feel appreciated and will want to make sure you do, too."

 It may seem like your flirting phase has come and gone, but you can still tease and tempt your spouse.
 "Call your partner up during the day and talk sexy," suggests Masini.
 "Or compliment your partner by telling him or her how hot he or she is, what you like best about sex with him or her, and what you want to do with him or her later that evening."
 Not only will this back-and-forth banter give your spouse a confidence boost, but when you let your partner know how much he or she turns you on, "you're recreating that dating feeling and stimulating your marriage," Masini says.

-Says Masini, "Hand holding is one of the first shows of affection, and one of the first to be discarded when a relationship gets a little stale."
+Masini explains, "Hand-holding is one of the first shows of affection, and one of the first to be discarded when a relationship gets a little stale."
 Why?
 Masini believes it's easier for many couples to be together without connecting by hand, or any other way.
 "And yet there's nothing as pure and simple to show you're connected—to each other, yourself, and the world—than holding hands and strolling in the park, through the city, or on the beach," she says.
-"This will make you feel that rare combination of connected and unique because you're seeing the world through your own eyes, but that hand holding reminds you of what it was like to first connect in the most pure and simple and romantic way."
+"This will make you feel that rare combination of connected and unique because you're seeing the world through your own eyes, but that hand-holding reminds you of what it was like to first connect in the most pure and simple and romantic way."